 The value of religious studies is immeasurable.
-Over the past ten years, majors in Religious Studies from Bucknell University have, within six months of graduation, landed jobs in such diverse fields as accounting, banking, business consulting, cartography, chemistry, education, insurance and publishing.
+Over the past 10 years, majors in Religious studies from Bucknell University have, within six months of graduation, landed jobs in such diverse fields as accounting, banking, business consulting, cartography, chemistry, education, insurance and publishing.

 Engage with some of the most profound ideas, thinkers and questions that have challenged humanity.

 Understand diverse religious intentions, motivations and inspirations of communities as they respond to globalizing forces.
 Explore the experiences, narratives and social expressions of individuals and groups as they strive to articulate meaningful lives.

 The academic study of religion contributes to the formation of global citizens by giving students fundamental capacities of intercultural literacy.

 The study of religion at Bucknell explores the experiences, narratives and social expressions of individuals and groups as they strive to articulate meaningful lives.

 The study of religion helps students acquire the skills needed for reflection upon the human quest for transformation and meaning that persists even in modern, secular settings.